 -

 This block contains internal blocks that collect statistics.
-If the statistics collection is turned off for all Process Modeling Library blocks in the model by the PML Settings block, this option enables you to override this setting and collect the statistics for this specific block.
+If the statistics collection is turned off for all Process Modeling Library blocks in the model by the PMLSettings block, this option enables you to override this setting and collect the statistics for this specific block.
 Otherwise, the statistics will be collected regardless this setting.

-Default value: false - Choose whether in the Service block's usage statistics the 'return home' task should be counted as 'busy' time, or counted as 'idle' time, or the statistics for this task is not collected at all.
+Select whether in the Service block’s usage statistics the 'return home' task should be counted as 'busy' time, or counted as 'idle' time, or the statistics for this task are not collected at all.

-Default value: counted as 'busy'
+Default value: Service.USAGE_BUSY — counted as 'busy'

 Local variables:

-Agent unit — the resource unit
+T unit — the resource unit

 - On enter

-- Code executed when the agent enters the Service block.
+The code executed when the agent enters the Service block.

-Local variable: agent — the agent
+Local variable: T agent — the agent

 - On exit (timeout)

-- [Visible if Queue: exit on timeout]
+[Visible if the Queue: exit on timeout option is selected]

-- [Visible if Queue: enable preemption]
+[Visible if the Queue: enable preemption option is selected]

-- Code executed when the new unit is seized.
+The code executed when the new unit is seized.

 Local variables:

-Agent unit — the resource unit - On enter delay
+T unit — the resource unit - On enter delay

-- Code executed when the agent enters the delay.
+The code executed when the agent enters the delay.

 Local variables: